FA writes to Elliott over red flare

 The Football Association has written to Harvey Elliott for his observations after the Liverpool midfielder was seen celebrating the club's Carabao Cup final triumph with a red flare.

-Elliott, 18, came on as a second-half substitute as the Reds beat Chelsea in a penalty shoot-out to win the competition for a record ninth time.
+Elliott, 18, came on as a second-half substitute as the Reds beat Chelsea in a penalty shootout to win the competition for a record ninth time.

 Pyrotechnics are banned from football stadiums in England.